 Europe boasts some of the most scenic countries in the world.
 With so many unforgettable and iconic rail routes, train travel has always been a wonderful way to see Europe.

 Train travel in Europe offers a more immersive and relaxing experience than hustling through airports on low-cost flights.
-It allows the traveller time to see more of the continent and reignites the old school adventure and romance of travel.
-There’s never been a better time to consider scenic rail holidays in Europe.
+It allows the traveller time to see more of the continent and reignites travel’s old-school adventure and romance.
+There’s never been a better time to consider scenic train trips in Europe.

 With the reintroduction of overnight sleeper routes and a push to reduce the cost of train travel in Europe, train travel is set to make a resurgence.

-Switzerland lays claim to some of the most famous and scenic rail routes in the world.
+Switzerland claims some of the world’s most famous and scenic rail routes.
 The world-famous Glacier Express offers Switzerland’s most striking alpine landscapes.

 Travel 300 km in the shadow of the Matterhorn between Zermatt and the glamorous St Moritz in a panoramic glass roof train for one of the most iconic and beautiful train journeys in the world.
 A spectacular train journey no matter the season.